ryardley/use-reducer-enhancer/README.md

 ## Works with Redux middleware

+This package appears to work for basic usecases in non performance critical settings but I would consider it experimental for the time being.

-So far this library been tested with:
+So far this library has been found to work with:

 * [Thunk](examples/thunk)
+* *Insert your favourite middleware here via [PR](https://github.com/ryardley/use-reducer-enhancer/pulls)*

 ...more to come